 - Fatty acids and monoglycerides are forms of fat that the body can easily absorb and use for energy and other health benefits.

 - Omega-3 fats are important fats that provide energy (calories) and other important health benefits.
 Omega-3 fatty acids are important for normal development and growth.

-- When fats are not broken down, this can result in getting fewer calories or not enough calories, not getting enough of certain kinds of fats (such as omega-3 fats, which are important for normal growth and development) as well as not being able to gain or maintain weight, losing weight, having lower levels of some vitamins.
+- When fats are not broken down, it can result in getting fewer calories or not enough calories or not getting enough of certain kinds of fats (such as omega-3 fats, which are important for normal growth and development), as well as in not being able to gain or maintain weight, losing weight, or having lower levels of some vitamins.